Last updated on May 14th, 2022 at 12:22 am

 Maybe my blog could have gotten more views if I started writing SEO-friendly articles when I first started my blog.
 I try not to go down that route because I can’t turn back time.
 There is nothing I can do about it now.

-I did work on my blog quite a bit this year.
+I did work on my blog quite a bit this year (pursuing my dreams and all).
 My goal for 2021 was to consistently publish a post every week and I can proudly say I have accomplished this.
 I don’t want to be too hard on myself for not doing more on my blog because I could have had blogger burnout.

 7) People Close to You Can Push Your Buttons

 I’ve talked about living with my parents a lot this year because that’s a huge change from how my living situation was for years.
 There’s a lot of reflection on my part.